kevinoh45TuD/pp1_zoo_website/README.md

 My navigation bar features the title of the website along with anchors to the 4 main pages that will be discussed below.
 Clicking the title or 'home' on any page will have the same function of bringing the user to the home page / index.html

+When on a device using a mouse the navigation elements will gain a border based on which one you are hovering over.
+The color will also change based on which page you are currently on.

 ![Picture of mobile nav-bar closed](/doc-media/navclose-480w.png)

 When on a small / mobile screen the navigation bar will feature the title of the website and a burger icon to open the other navigation links.